-Three of the C3 partner institutions: University of California at Berkeley, Columbia University, and the University of Michigan, will host C3/LADO visits on their campuses in September and October.
+Two of the C3 partner institutions: Columbia University and the University of Michigan, will host C3/LADO visits on their campuses in September and October.

 The two-day visits will provide graduate students entering the academic job market with information about pursuing academic careers and diversifying the faculty at liberal arts colleges.
 Faculty and academic affairs administrators from liberal arts colleges, including Bates, Connecticut, Middlebury, and Williams are scheduled to participate in presentations, workshops, and panel discussions.
 A limited number of individual meetings will be available to provide feedback on job application materials, including C.V.s and cover letters.